 When you need to apply for Universal Credit

 You will not be moved automatically and you must claim Universal Credit by the deadline date given in your letter.
-The deadline date for applying is 3 months from the date the letter is sent out.
 Look out for your letter as ignoring it could even stop your payments.
 If you have a question about claiming Universal Credit or have a problem getting online, call the number shown in your Universal Credit Migration Notice letter.

 Many people will be eligible for at least the same amount on Universal Credit as their previous benefit.

-If your Universal Credit entitlement is less than your previous tax credits or benefits then you may be eligible for financial protection when you move to Universal Credit.
+If your Universal Credit entitlement is less than your previous benefits then you may be eligible for financial protection when you move to Universal Credit.
 This additional amount is known as ‘transitional protection’.
 To help show how transitional protection works, here is an example:

 Example

-Sarah is entitled to £700 on her existing benefits or tax credits.
+Sarah is entitled to £700 on her existing benefits.

 Her Universal Credit entitlement is £600.